Guides¶

 tree, regenerate the committed

-pub.layers.*models, and run the drift gate.
-Reach for this when updating to a new Layers version.
+pub.layers.*models, and run the drift gate when updating to a new Layers version.
 The models are generated and committed, never hand-written. - Reading from a PDS: resolve a handle to a DID to a

 PDS endpoint, fetch records with

-getRecordand paginatedlistRecords, decode the envelopes into generated models, and fetch blobs.
-Reach for this to pull records off any PDS without authoring or authenticating.
+getRecordand paginatedlistRecords, decode the envelopes into generated models, and fetch blobs from any PDS without authoring or authenticating.

 Storing and slicing¶